vlamai/notes/_articles/Lecture 03 - Database Storage (Part I).md

 - mlock: Tells the OS to not swap memory ranges out to disk.
 - msync: Tells the OS to flush memory ranges out to disk.

-We do not advise usingmmapin a DBMS for correctness and performance reasons.
+We do not advise using mmap in a DBMS for correctness and performance reasons.

 Even though the system will have functionalities that seem like something the OS can provide, having the DBMS implement these procedures itself gives it better control and performance.